Mohomi21/IMADAssignment2/README.md

 3. **Results**:
    - The results screen retrieves the score and total questions from the quiz screen and displays them in a `TextView`.

-## File Structure
-## How to Run
-1. Clone the repository to your local machine.
-2. Open the project in Android Studio.
-3. Build and run the app on an emulator or physical device.

-## Dependencies
-- **Kotlin**: Used for app development.
-- **AndroidX**: For modern Android development components.
-- **ConstraintLayout**: For responsive UI design.

 ## Future Improvements
 - Add more questions to the quiz.
 - Include a timer for each question.